 So here’s to hoping honesty has its own inherent charms.
 As of October 10th 2012 the divorced became final.
 It just so happens October 10th was also my wedding day all those years ago.
 How's that for irony?

 I've have had a few divorced buddies get too comfortable too fast holding up in their man caves and turning into woman haters while playing online computer games and eating order-in junk food.
-That is not the way I plan to go and at 55, I’m not going to exile myself to the wilderness when Ms. Right could just walk on by.
+That is not the way I plan to live out my life!

 You should know I a few executed tattoos, well, maybe more than a few.
 I hope you're not put off by them.
 No, I'm not a biker, a drug user, an ex-con, or rebel without a clue.
 I am an otherwise normal, mild-mannered kind of guy.
 Yes even nice "regular" people are getting tattoos these days.
 You could say it's my one crazy, or edgy thing since returning to single life.
 Kind of a way to break out of a lifetime of shyness.
 I see them as forms of art and expression.
 That said, they do not define who I am, they are not for everybody, I won't ask you to get one if you're not into them (hell, they hurt!) and I don't think people should get them to promote hate, or just to shock their loved ones.
 I guess my outlook is that if I can't be the artist, I can be the canvas.